FennStatistics/CAMtools_documentation/docs/CAM-App.md

 **How to use it**:

 * Click on top "word outputs" -> "by words overall" -> "> get wordlist", choose your seetings and click on "create wordlist"
-    * the following settings can be considered: select the ordering of the word list, if words should be split by given valence and if comments should be visible for your raters
+    * the following settings can be considered: select the ordering of the word list, if words should be split by given valence and if comments should be visible